mcy/ScalaNBT/README.md

 * Tags for each of the six Java number primitives, `byte, short, int, long, float, double`, as well as `String`.
 * A list tag that can hold exactly one type of tag.
 * A compound tag (a map) that maps strings to arbitrary tags.
+* An end tag that exists only to denote a missing tag, and does not exist

+General tags can be created with `Tag()`.
+If no Tag type exists that can hold the argument TagEnd will be returned.

 -----